 Researchers at UM conduct research in a variety of areas such as adaptive systems, seismic monitoring.
 As part of the only general university in Malta, UM researchers have a special responsibility to conduct research about areas of an indigenous or national dimension, such as local marine and terrestrial fauna and flora, properties and conservation issues related to the Maltese globigerina limestone, Malta's rich history, indigenous disorders such as thalassaemia, Maltese linguistics, and the resilience and vulnerability of islands and small states.
 UM is also home to a number of leading research programmes, including digital games research, aerospace technologies, information policy and governance, climate change, physical oceanography and maritime law.

-Since its setting up, RIDT has managed to engage in various sectors of the Maltese society and to raise the much needed awareness about the benefits of university research and the need to support it.
+The Research Innovation and Development Trust (RIDT), an integral component of Malta’s established policy to bolster investment in research and development on a national level, has managed to engage in various sectors of the Maltese society and to raise the much needed awareness about the benefits of university research and the need to support it.
 This engagement has led to a number of community-financed initiatives and projects including, amongst others, Ph.D. scholarships in cancer research and in climate change, a kidney research programme, research projects in engineering, a fully-fledged mobile dental clinic, and a research programme in the genetics of osteoporosis.
-Recently, in January 2018, a team of researchers from the Faculty of Medicine & Surgery has developed an accurate and sensitive test to enhance the molecular classification of breast cancer using cutting-edge technology.
+In January 2018, a team of researchers from the Faculty of Medicine & Surgery has developed an accurate and sensitive test to enhance the molecular classification of breast cancer using cutting-edge technology.